-Conservative economics commentator Bruce Bartlett (domestic policy advisor to Ronald Reagan and Treasury official under GHW Bush), at the NYTs, takes a look at the reality of countries where tax rates are super low:
+Conservative economics commentator Bruce Bartlett (domestic policy advisor to Ronald Reagan and Treasury official under GHW Bush),

 I’m not saying that Republicans are anarchists, only that when it comes to taxes they talk as if they are.
 Their default position is that there is no level of taxation below which it would be unwise to go, no tax cut too large not to be taken seriously and no justification for a government any larger than one that could be drowned in a bathtub, as the Republican activist Grover Norquist once put it.
 The Wall Street Journal editorial page routinely refers to those who pay no taxes as “lucky duckies,” as if zero taxation is the ideal state of nature.